KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/App-Article.md

 }
 ```

 Your app-specific ``KeyboardApp`` can also resolve other properties that you may need, such as a ``KeyboardApp/dictationConfiguration``.
-It will be even more used in future versions of KeyboardKit, so make sure to start using it today.
+This will be used even more in future versions of KeyboardKit, so make sure to start using it today.

 > Important: The ``KeyboardApp``'s ``KeyboardApp/locales`` collection is only meant to describe which locales you *want* to use in your app and keyboard.
 It will be capped to the number of locales that your KeyboardKit Pro license includes.